Synival/BaseMUD/BENCHMARKS.md

 [ ] Documentation has been organized in a way that makes sense for _this_ project.
 [ ] Code style documentation
 [ ] Contribution guide
-[ ] OLC is translated from Spanish to English

 ### 0.2.0

 [ ] Tasks in Trello organized into month-long sprints somehow [ ] All "TO-DOs" from 0.1.0 are accounted for
 [ ] JSON tools are extracted as standalone apps
+[ ] Special tables are exported to JSON objects
 [ ] Simple JSON world editor
 [ ] All bit flags replaced with more extendible system [ ] World state object that contains most global variables